MarcoAlecci/DamFlow/README.md

 - 🗝️ **OPENAI_API_KEY**: This key is required to utilize the Embedding models from OpenAI through their official API ([https://platform.openai.com/overview](https://platform.openai.com/overview)).

 ##### 🖥️ Redis Server
-To efficiently manage data processing and avoid the overhead of storing large amounts of data locally, our system utilizes an external Redis server for temporary data storage.
+As the temporary data and results are too large to be stored locally, our system uses an external Redis server for efficient data processing and to avoid the overhead of storing large amounts of data locally.

 You must configure your own Redis server and specify the connection details in the .env file as follows: